CREDIT CARD AGREEMENT REGULATED BY THE CONSUMER CREDIT ACT 1974

 20. REPAYMENT OPTION PLAN

-20.2 If you opt-in to the Plan you will be able to benefit from all the features of the Plan whether you are in full time, part time or temporary employment, are self employed, or are unemployed or retired.
-The situations in which you will be able to freeze your Account will depend on your employment status.
-See paragraph 20.10 for details.
+20.2 If you opt-in to the Plan you will be entitled, subject to the terms and conditions set out below, to receive all the features of the Plan whether you are in full-time, part-time or temporary employment, are self-employed, or are unemployed or retired.
+However, the situations in which your Account may be frozen (as described in paragraphs 20.12 - 20.17 below) will depend on your employment status.

 20.3 The Plan is not a regulated insurance product and will not pay off any capital or interest on your Account.